Din977/projectstatue/pages/center.md

 ---
-title: Center
+title: EKO-Center
-layout: center
+layout: EKO-center
-permalink: /center.html
+permalink: /EKO-center.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection